LexisDG/LexisDG/README.md

 ### :man_technologist: About Me :

 - 🌱 I'm currently learning Computer vision and Embedded systems.
-- 🔭 My next classes will be about Parallel computer systems, Natural language processing and Operating system security.

 ---

 <!-- ## Stats -->